aaronpkelly/aaronpkelly.github.io/_posts/Running GUI apps in a container.md

 # Running GUI apps in a container

+SEE THE TROUBLESHOOTING SECTION IF YOU'RE HAVING PROBLEMS

 ## Chrome

 Is it possible to run Chrome in a container?
 Yes it is!